 Venus Mirror (06.06.2012), 2012

-One of a number of teams sent across the globe in order to record the rarely-visible transit of Venus across the Sun, Janssen and his colleagues hoped to refine the calculation of the mean Sun-Earth distance, the so called astronomical unit – the key to unlocking the architecture of the heavens.
-In large part lost or destroyed these extraordinary mirror finished donuts of silvered metal where deployed in the hope of refining the, until then, largely subjective business of timing the duration of the transit from geographically remote locations - a key part of the calculation process.
-Central to this refinement was the desire to conquer what was then a largely unexplained phenomena - black drop.
+One of a number of teams sent across the globe in order to record the rarely visible transit of Venus across the Sun, Janssen and his colleagues hoped to refine the calculation of the mean Sun-Earth distance, the so-called astronomical unit – the key to unlocking the architecture of the heavens.
+In large part lost or destroyed, these extraordinary mirror-finished doughnuts of silvered metal were deployed in the hope of refining the, until then, largely subjective business of timing the duration of the transit from geographically remote locations – a key part of the calculation process.
+Central to this refinement was the desire to conquer what was then a largely unexplained phenomena – black drop.

-It soon became clear that the results of the 1874 observations where no more objective than those of the previous ‘non-photographic’ observations, the various revolvers having produced very different and therefore incomparable results.
-A blow to the discipline of astronomy in general, the unravelling of the work surrounding the 1874 Transit led to a new approach to the problem of the astronomical unit – an approach dominated by another discipline, physics.
+It soon became clear that the results of the 1874 observations were no more objective than those of the previous ‘non-photographic’ observations, the various revolvers having produced very different and therefore incomparable results.
+A blow to the discipline of astronomy in general, the unravelling of the work surrounding the 1874 transit led to a new approach to the problem of the astronomical unit – an approach dominated by another discipline: physics.

-While the 1874 Transit, itself a quintessential, if reductive, cinematic experience - a shifty planetary protagonist projected by a vast bulb-sun onto the imaginations of an earth bound audience - may not have impacted greatly on our understanding of the solar-system, it could certainly be argued that Janssen’s innovative approach to chronophotography had a huge impact on the future of cinema.
-It is perhaps little surprise then that one of the first films ever screened in public was the Lumière Brothers footage of Janssen himself arriving for the conference of the Société Française de Photographie of 1895.
-Filmed in Lyon by Louis Lumière on the morning of the 15 June as the conference delegates arrived by riverboat, the film, that was screened for the first time that very afternoon, shows a stream of well dressed people walking down the gang-plank onto the quay.
-The delegates appear largely oblivious to the significance of the small wooden camera that survey’s their arrival, until that is Janssen himself appears, carrying his own camera.
+While the 1874 transit, itself a quintessential, if reductive, cinematic experience – a shifty planetary protagonist projected by a vast bulb-sun onto the imaginations of an earth-bound audience – may not have impacted greatly on our understanding of the solar system, it could certainly be argued that Janssen’s innovative approach to chronophotography had a huge impact on the future of cinema.
+It is perhaps little surprise then that one of the first films ever screened in public was the Lumière brothers’ footage of Janssen himself arriving for the conference of the Société Française de Photographie in 1895.
+Filmed in Lyon by Louis Lumière on the morning of 15 June as the conference delegates arrived by riverboat, the film, which was screened for the first time that very afternoon, shows a stream of well-dressed people walking down the gangplank onto the quay.
+The delegates appear largely oblivious to the significance of the small wooden camera that surveys their arrival, until that is Janssen himself appears, carrying his own camera.
 Noticing Lumière’s device and apparently understanding better than anyone its potential, and as if perhaps acknowledging his own importance in its genesis, Janssen pauses for a moment and theatrically greets the movie camera with a magnanimous flourish of his straw hat.